 of people in Hamilton and around the world by supporting research.
 We will be eternally grateful for Charlie and Margaret’s vision and their confidence in our world class researchers’ ability to have deep and long-lasting impact in many critically important areas of health research.” – Dr. Paul O’Byrne, Dean and Vice-President, Faculty of Health Sciences, McMaster University

 “Charles and Margaret Juravinski’s visionary gifts have forever changed health care in Hamilton and their legacy of giving will continue thanks to their investment in world-class research.
 By enabling collaborative research into mental health care, lung and respiratory health, oncology, and diseases of aging, the Juravinskis’ gift will impact not only patients and families in Hamilton, but countless others around the world for generations to come.” – Dr. Thomas Stewart, President & CEO, St. Joseph’s Health System

 - A research collaboration between Hamilton Health Sciences, McMaster University, St. Joseph’s Healthcare Hamilton, St. Joseph’s Healthcare Foundation, Hamilton and Hamilton Health Sciences Foundation

-- The Centre will support areas of research including cancer, mental health, lung health/respirologyand diseases of aging (e.g. Alzheimer’s disease and macular degeneration)
+- The Institute will support areas of research including cancer, mental health, lung health/respirologyand diseases of aging (e.g. Alzheimer’s disease and macular degeneration)

 - Together, the partners will engage in collaborative, strategic projects that are focused on health-related research enhancing the health and prosperity of all of our citizens

-- An eight-member Steering Committee will be responsible for setting all priorities and programs to be undertaken by the Juravinski Research Centre
+- An eight-member Steering Committee will be responsible for setting all priorities and programs to be undertaken by the Juravinski Research Institute

 Charles and Margaret Juravinski – A Legacy of Leadership